SPOOKY TOOTH-THE ISLAND RECORDS YEARS.

 Having returned home, Spooky Tooth were sent a copy of Ceremony.
 Gary Wright didn’t like what he heard.
 He was straight on the phone to Chris Blackwell, urging him not to release Ceremony.
 This didn’t work.

-Chris Blackwell disagreed, telling Chris Wright: “people will love this album.
+Chris Blackwell disagreed, telling Gary Wright: “people will love this album.
 We have to put this out.”
-According to Chris Wright, the rest of Spooky Tooth didn’t want Ceremony released.
+According to Gary Wright, the rest of Spooky Tooth didn’t want Ceremony released.
 He went as far as to say: “it was against our wishes.”
 He thinks that the “release of the album lead to the initial breakup of the band.”

 With Island Records determined to release Ceremony, December 1969 was scheduled as the release date.
 Before that, critics had their say on Ceremony.
 This fusion of rock and avant-garde was billed as an album from Spooky Tooth and Pierre Henry.
 Reviews were mixed.
 It wasn’t what most critics had expected from Spooky Tooth.
 The problem Mike Harrison says was;”people thought it was Spooky Tooth’s third album.”